Self-driving car: No driver

 The highest level does not require a human driver in the car: monitoring is done either remotely (telepresence) or not at all.

-Safety
+Minimum Risk Maneuver

 A critical requirement for the higher two levels is that the vehicle be able to conduct a Minimum Risk Maneuver and stop safely out of traffic without driver intervention.

 Technology

 Architecture

 The perception system processes visual and audio data from outside and inside the car to create a local model of the vehicle, the road, traffic, traffic controls and other observable objects, and their relative motion.
 The control system then takes actions to move the vehicle, considering the local model, road map, and driving regulations.
+Educational robotics modules, such as the NSDL-hosted "Thinking Robotics" activity, show how foundational decision-making and sensor-based navigation concepts are used in autonomous vehicles.

 Several classifications have been proposed to describe ADAS technology.
 One proposal is to adopt these categories: navigation, path planning, perception, and car control.

+Vendors such as Tesla and Motional have opted for monolithic "end to end" (E2E) neural networks, moving away from modular systems that separate perception from control.

 Navigation

 Navigation involves the use of maps to define a path between origin and destination.
 Hybrid navigation is the use of multiple navigation systems.
 Some systems use basic maps, relying on perception to deal with anomalies.
 Such a map understands which roads lead to which others, whether a road is a freeway, a highway, are one-way, etc. Other systems require highly detailed maps, including lane maps, obstacles, traffic controls, etc.